-Scott Barshay serves as the Head of Cravath’s Corporate Department.
-Mr. Barshay’s practice focuses on advising public companies, boards of directors and special committees in connection with mergers and acquisitions and other significant corporate matters, including consensual and hostile transactions, leveraged buyouts, takeover defense and proxy contests.
-He regularly counsels corporations and their directors on corporate governance and fiduciary duty matters.
+Scott Barshay is a Cravath corporate partner whose practice principally focuses on advising public companies in connection with mergers and acquisitions, activist hedge fund defense and other significant corporate matters.
+He also regularly counsels corporations and their directors on securities law, corporate governance and crisis management issues.

-In 2011, Mr. Barshay was named as one of the top U.S. legal innovators by the Financial Times for his role in defending Barnes & Noble from a series of hostile activist attacks by Ron Burkle and Yucaipa.
+In 2015, Mr. Barshay was profiled in The American Lawyer in connection with representing H.J.
+Heinz and 3G Capital in the merger with Kraft to form The Kraft Heinz Company.
+In 2011, Mr. Barshay was recognized by the Financial Times as one of the ten most innovative lawyers in North America for his role in defending Barnes & Noble from a series of hostile activist attacks by Ron Burkle and Yucaipa.
 A 2010 Wall Street Journal article profiled Mr. Barshay’s practice and discussed his representation of clients United Airlines in its merger with Continental Airlines and Burlington Northern Santa Fe in its sale to Berkshire Hathaway.
 In 2007, The New York Times included Mr. Barshay on its list of most important dealmakers in recent years, citing specifically to his work on behalf of Chevron in its contested acquisition of Unocal.
+He was also included on The National Law Journal’s list of “M&A and Antitrust Trailblazers”.

 - Paine Webber in its sale to UBS for $15 billion